race2infinity/Reddit-Bot/README.md

 client_secret = os.environ['client_secret']
 ```

 To solve 2), a temporary solution would be to save comments as soon as you reply to them.
-If a comment has been saved, then don't reply to that comment.
+If a comment has been saved (use ```comment.saved``` to check), then don't reply to that comment.
 Else, reply to that comment and then save it.
 To save a comment, use:
 ```
 comment.save()
 ```